-Dashlane is designed to make your life online at once easier and more secure.
-By default, Dashlane will automatically log you in to the sites you use.
-But if you don't want Dashlane to automatically sign you in or encounter an error, the auto-login feature can be disabled for specific websites.
+Dashlane is designed to make your life online both easier and more secure.
+By default, Dashlane will log you in automatically to the sites you use.
+But if you don't want it to or you encounter an error, you can turn off the auto-login feature for specific websites.
 Here's how.

-How to disable auto-login for a specific credential
+How to disable auto-login for a specific login

 What can I do if Dashlane redirects to the wrong page or gets stuck when logging me in?

-Depending on how the website is designed, Dashlane may not be able to detect the necessary fields to successfully log you in automatically, or may redirect you to the wrong part of a website.
+Depending on how the website is designed, Dashlane might not be able to detect the fields needed to successfully log you in or might redirect you to the wrong part of a website.

-If the automatic login still does not work as expected, or if Dashlane still tries to log you in when you do not want to, you'll want to disable the option "Always log me into the website" for this credential.
-Try again if the website updates its interface, and failing using the auto-login, you can still go on using Dashlane's autofill capability.
+If the automatic login still does not work as expected, or if Dashlane still tries to log you in when you don't want to, turn off Automatically log me in to this website.
+Try again if the website updates its interface.

 Dashlane will not auto-login or autofill HTTP websites

-As a security measure, Dashlane will never automatically log you in on, nor even autofill, a webpage using HTTP.
+As a security measure, Dashlane will never automatically log you in or autofill a webpage using HTTP.
 It will only do so on pages using HTTPS.

-The vast majority of websites have adopted the HTTPS standard, but if you notice Dashlane is refusing to automatically log you in on an HTTP page, remember that it's by design!
+Most websites have adopted the HTTPS standard, but if you notice Dashlane refusing to log you in automatically on an HTTP page, remember that it's by design!